The Truman Show: Legacy

 In the decades since its release, the film's exploration of surveillance and manufactured reality has been described as "prescient".
+It combined elements from various genres such as romantic comedy, psychological drama, science fiction, metafiction and social satire.
 In 2008, Popular Mechanics named The Truman Show as one of the 10 most prophetic science fiction films.
 In 2023, ACMI chronicled the modern societal developments that were predicted in The Truman Show, with writer Anthony Frajman noting "it foretold the rise of reality TV, mass surveillance, social media, influencer marketing and our increasing obsession with celebrity," along with "the 24-hour news cycle, product placement, parasocial relationships, the merging of entertainment and news."
 Journalist Erik Sofje deemed it an eerie coincidence that Big Brother made its debut a year after the film's release, and he also compared the film to the 2003 program The Joe Schmo Show: "Unlike Truman, Matt Gould could see the cameras, but all of the other contestants were paid actors, playing the part of various reality-show stereotypes.
 While Matt eventually got all of the prizes in the rigged contest, the show's central running joke was in the same existential ballpark as The Truman Show."

-The official poster and website of the 2022 Cannes Film Festival pay homage to the film.
+For the 2022 Cannes Film Festival, its official poster pays homage to the film and its final scene with their website stating that "Peter Weir and Andrew Niccol's The Truman Show (1998) is a modern reflection of Plato's cave and the decisive scene urges viewers to not only experience the border between reality and its representation but to ponder the power of fiction, between manipulation and catharsis."

 The film's set design and setting of Seahaven served as inspiration for future films with similar themes.
 Director Greta Gerwig consulted Weir for the inspiration for Barbie Land in the 2023 film Barbie, with the idea of creating it as an "interior soundstage world" reminiscent of Seahaven in The Truman Show.
 Director Jon M. Chu cited how The Truman Show and its setting influenced the thematic portrayal of the Land of Oz in the 2024 film Wicked, saying, "It helps create this idea of the rebelliousness that this new younger generation are discovering ...
 You start to see the truth about things that maybe you were taught differently."
 Comparisons have been drawn between The Truman Show and Free Guy (2021).
+In 2025, it was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically or aesthetically significant."